Universal limit linear series and descent of moduli spaces: Universal limit linear series by descent

 If $\pi:X \to B$ is a smoothing family, and $d>0$, a multidegree $\md$ on $\pi$ is \emph{uniformly concentrated} if for all $b \in B$, the induced $\md_b$ is concentrated on some component $Y$ of $X_b$. \end{defn}

 Our condition on smoothing families is the following, asserting in essence that we have sufficiently many uniformly concentrated multidegrees.

-\begin{defn} Let $\pi:X \to B$ be a smoothing family, and $\md_I=\{\md_i\}_{i \in I}$ a finite collection of uniformly concentrated multidegrees on $\pi$.
-We say that $\md_I$ \emph{sufficient} if for every $b \in B$ and every component $Y \in X_b$ there exists $i \in I$ such that the restriction of $\md_i$ to $X_b$ is concentrated on $Y$.
+\begin{defn} Let $\pi:X \to B$ be a smoothing family, and $\md_I=\{\md_i\}_{i \in I}$ a finite collection of uniformly concentrated multidegrees on $\pi$ of some fixed total degree $d$.
+We say that $\md_I$ \emph{sufficient} if for every $b \in B$ and every component $Y \subseteq X_b$ there exists $i \in I$ such that the restriction of $\md_i$ to $X_b$ is concentrated on $Y$.
 We say the smoothing family $\pi:X \to B$ is \emph{consistent} if it admits a sufficient collection of uniformly concentrated multidegrees. \end{defn}

 \begin{rem} Note that for every $b \in B$ and $Y \subseteq X_b$, there is always a multidegree on $\pi$ which, when ignoring other fibers of $\pi$, is concentrated on $Y$.
 But there does not appear to be any reason to expect that there is necessarily a multidegree which is uniformly concentrated and concentrated on $Y$.
 In principle, there could be some $b' \in B$ such that if a multidegree is concentrated on $Y$ in $X_b$, it cannot be concentrated on any component of $X_{b'}$.